As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Video gets a premium treatment as well.
 This unit supports an impressive eight HDMI inputs, plus two outputs so that you can hook into a TV and a projector simultaneously.

 A wide range of other audio and video inputs and outputs are included.
-All the HDMI ports support HDCP 2.2, 4K at 60 Hz full-rate pass-through, 4:4:4 Pure Color sub-sampling, Hybrid Log-Gamma, Dolby Vision, High Dynamic Range (HDR), plus 3D.
-It also comes with a capable upscaling unit that can render both SD and HD in full 4K.
+All the HDMI ports support HDCP 2.3, up to 8K upscaling up to 60p, Hybrid Log-Gamma, HDR10, HDR10+, Dolby Vision, Dynamic HDR, plus 3D.

 Bass response is fat and rumbling.
 The brightness of the horns peaks out above the liquid tones of the piano.
 The drums are crisp and responsive.